ibexa/documentation-user/docs/getting_started/get_started.md

 ![User preferences menu](img/user_preferences.png)

-Here you can change your user password and define your user preferences, such as preferred timezone, short of full date and time format, or Back Office language.
+Here you can change your user password and define your user preferences, such as preferred timezone, short and full date and time format, or Back Office language.

 **Location**